 - File-level sharing has the same permission roles as files in My Drive (i.e., Editor, Commenter, and Viewer).

 - When you share with someone at the subfolder level, the user will only see that subfolder in the Shared with me section of their Google Drive.
-They will not see the shared drive listed on their shared drives page.
+They will not find the shared drive listed on their shared drives page.

 Role permissions